 Treating your Candida doesn’t have to mean spending a fortune on naturopath visits and expensive supplements.
 The fact is that there are plenty of simple, natural remedies that you can find in your kitchen cabinet or at your local supermarket.

 Of course, they don’t get advertised like commercial supplements, and you won’t find many people promoting them online, but that doesn’t mean that they are not effective!
 And while you might still need to spend some money on supplements to beat your Candida, these natural remedies can really cut down on the expense of following a Candida diet.
+For example, you might add some probiotic foods to your diet and cut down on your probiotic supplements.

 If you’re not familiar with rutabaga, it’s a root vegetable that is a member of the mustard family.
 Outside of North America it’s usually known as the ‘swede’ or ‘Swedish turnip’.

-Rutabaga is a strong antifungal that can actually slow down and possibly reverse your Candida overgrowth.
+Rutabaga is a strong antifungal that can slow down and possibly reverse your Candida overgrowth.
 So although the carbohydrates in the rutabaga might feed your Candida overgrowth a little, the antifungal properties more than compensate for this.
 And of course it makes for a filling, satisfying meal too!

 Looking for ways to prepare your rutabaga?
 For a filling snack you can peel, chop and roast it just like potato fries, then serve with some yogurt and garlic mixed as a dip.
 Alternatively, chop and stir-fry it with a few veggies, or slice it up and eat it raw in a salad.
+Try some tasty rutabaga nachos or these delicious rutabaga latkes.

 This is a dish that is not to everyone’s liking at first, but try it a few times and you will come to appreciate that sour taste!
 Sauerkraut is basically shredded cabbage that has been fermented for a length of time.
 This is done either in salted water (the traditional way) or in various types of vinegar (the ‘modern’ way).